Cyber Training, Incident Management and Exercises

 You are going to be hacked: Have a plan,” said Josef Demarest, of the FBI.
 "You should also test and exercise that plan".

   The hack of British Airways, Marriott, Equifax and their responses have again highlighted the need for companies both large and small to be prepared for managing the external response to a hack of their systems.
-PlanB Consulting offer a wide range of different exercises for organisations to explore and practice their response to a cyber attack.
+PlanB Consulting offers a wide range of different exercises for organisations to explore and practice their response to a cyber attack.
 This has included a full SIMEX (Simulated Exercise / Command Post exercise) for a Private Bank to Table Top Exercises for government organisations, emergency services and a number of fintech organisations.

   - Strategic decisions, such as:

   - When to tell stakeholders and customers there has been a possible breach.
 Different countries and USA states have different statutory reporting requirements and so the team will have to take this into account.
-Understanding the reporting requirments of GDPR key component of the exercise.
+Understanding the reporting requirements of GDPR key component of the exercise.

   - Whether to turn off systems if you suspect they have been compromised.